Barry0121/minA2/readme.md

 stim_file        : name (not path) of stim file in data folder, if none comment out (str ending in npy or txt)

-optimizer        : 'SNOPT' or 'IPOPT'
+optimizer        : 'SNOPT' or 'CYIPOPT'

 Note: scientific notation must have decimal point and sign, ex: 1.e-3, 1.2e+4